Jessie Fleming: Senior debut and rise to prominence (2013–19)

 In December 2013, following her performances at the CONCACAF U-17 Championship, Fleming received her first call-up to the senior national team, ahead of the 2013 Torneio Internacional de Brasília.
 On December 15, she made her senior international debut at the age of 15 years and 278 days, when she replaced Brittany Baxter in the 72nd minute of a 1–0 defeat to Chile at the Estádio Nacional Mané Garrincha.
 Fifteen minutes into her debut, she received her first yellow card.
 At the time, she was the second-youngest player to ever play for the national team; as of 2021, she is the third-youngest, after Olivia Smith and Kara Lang.
 A week later, she made her first start in a 1–0 win over Scotland, and was replaced at half-time by Kaylyn Kyle.

 In 2014, Fleming made six more appearances – three as a starter and three as a substitute – for the senior national team, all in friendly matches.

 In early 2015, Fleming moved to Vancouver to train full-time with the national team ahead of the 2015 FIFA World Cup.
 In January, she started all three matches at the 2015 Four Nations Tournament in China, which Canada won.
 On March 4, 2015, Fleming scored her first senior international goal in a 2–0 win over Scotland at the 2015 Cyprus Cup.

 On April 27, 2015, Fleming was named to the roster for the 2015 World Cup, held on home soil in Canada.
-At the age of 17, she was the youngest player on the Canadian team.
+At the age of 17, she was the youngest player on the Canadian team, joining a locker room that included veterans Christine Sinclair, Diana Matheson, and Desiree Scott—an experience Fleming has said showed her "the standard of what it was like to play on the women's team" and introduced her to teammates who "really championed younger players" rather than enforcing an unnecessary hierarchy.
 On May 14, she scored the only goal in a behind-closed-doors friendly against Mexico, which Canada won 1–0.
 On June 15, she started Canada's final group stage match of the World Cup against Netherlands in front of 45,420 fans at Olympic Stadium.
 The match ended 1–1, which was enough for Canada to win Group A. Canada defeated Switzerland, its first World Cup knockout stage win since 2003, but fell to England in the quarter-final.